 This report, it's all the same false narratives they've been advancing since the 2016 elections.

-There's no evidence of any wrongdoing, no high crime, no bribery, no misdemeanor, none whatsoever.
+No high crime, no bribery, no misdemeanor, none whatsoever.

-They never did anything and they got the money, and the guy never felt any pressure to do anything.
+They never did anything and they got the money and the guy never felt any pressure to do anything.

 Otherwise, he probably would have just done it immediately.